Tomires/thesis-masters/testing.md

 This time all of our seven participants have had at least some experience with virtual reality.
 One of our participants answered that they often suffer from motion sickness in VR, although according to their SSQ results, they did not feel any moderate or severe discomfort, whereas another participant, who does not typically suffer from motion sickness, noted that they suffered from moderate fatigue and blurred vision after using our application.
 Most of our test participants had at least some experience with programming.
 There was again correlation between programming experience and perceived ease of use of our plugin system.

 The average rating of Tableau was 3.3/5, whereas Virtualitics fared worse at 2.6/5.
 For comparison, Navigator received a score of 4/5.
 We partially attribute the suboptimal rating for Virtualitics to the fact that we have used HTC Vive during its demonstration.
-The reduced comfort of its controller in comparison with Oculus Touch may have resulted in a slight negative bias.
+The reduced comfort of its controller in comparison to Oculus Touch may have resulted in a slight negative bias.
 One particular point of discomfort with Virtualitics's UI was the lack of clarity in regards to mapping geospatial attributes onto a globe plot, since the software lists spatial axes as X, Y and Z independently on plot type.
 Navigator's *latitude*, *longitude* and *value* feature descriptions were universally praised in comparison.

 Opinion on the ease of use of Navigator in comparison to Tableau were mixed with two participants preferring the more traditional WIMP interface.
 However, most participants see the added benefit in using immersive tools.
 The weakest area of Navigator seems to be the newly added immersive mode with navigation inside immersion mode ranked at 2.9/5.
 Complaints include the lack of ability to rotate the plot without exiting immersive mode and a suboptimal speed of movement, although none of the participants complained about sickness when positioning a plot in immersive mode, no doubt helped by the addition of the static grid that fills the environment when doing so.